Speer History, Family Crest & Coats of Arms

 The Speer surname comes from the Old English word "spere," meaning "spear."
-It may have orginally been a nickname for a tall skinny person, or perhaps for a hunter skilled at using the spear.
+It may have originally been a nickname for a tall skinny person, or perhaps for a hunter skilled at using the spear.
 Alternatively, the could have been used for a "watchman or lookout man."

 Spelling variations of this family name include: Speir, Spier, Spears, Speirs, Spiers, Speer, Speers, Spere, Speres, Spire, Spires, Speyer, Speier, Speery and many more.

 Some of the Speer family moved to Ireland, but this topic is not covered in this excerpt.
-Another 261 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: